41ison/Cleavage-site-specificity-analysis/README.md

     table(x) / length(x) * 100
 }

-# Function to complete missing amino acids with zero and reorder if necessary
+# to impute missing amino acids with zero and reorder if necessary
 complete_and_reorder_amino_acids <- function(element) {
 # Complete missing amino acids with zero
   for (amino_acid in twenty_amino_acids) {